 Wolf Hall – By Hilary Mantel

 Wolf Hall is a historical novel published in 2009 by English Author Hilary Mantel.
 This is actually a fictionalized biography about Thomas Cromwell in the court of Henry VIII.
 IN 2012, the book won the Booker Prize and The National Book Critics Circle Award.
 There are two more sequels for this book.
 The first one is “Bring up the Bodies’ published in 2012 and the second one “The Mirror and the Light” will be published soon.

 The Name of the Rose – By Umberto Eco

 This historical mystery novel was set in the year 1327.
 Italian author Umberto Eco made his debut as a novelist through this novel.
-Published in 1980 the book deals with a historical murder mystery set in Italian monastery.
-The book combines fiction, medieval studies, biblical analysis and literary theory.
-The novel was first published Italian Language and it was later translated to English by William Weaver in 1983.
+Published in 1980 the book deals with a historical murder mystery set in an Italian monastery.
+The book combines fiction, medieval studies, biblical analysis, and literary theory.
+The novel was first published in the Italian Language and was later translated to English by William Weaver in 1983.

 A place of Greater safety – By Hilary Mantel